rudifa/genealogy-astro/cypress/GETTING_STARTED.md

 1. Create a new `.cy.js` file in `cypress/e2e/`
 2. Use the custom commands provided in `cypress/support/commands.js`
-3. Add appropriate `data-testid` attributes to your components
+3. Add appropriate `data-cy` attributes to your components
 4. Follow the existing test patterns

 ## Best Practices Implemented